We will be discussing the following topics in this blog:

 Change Healthcare utilizes Amazon SQS to handle confidential transactions from its clients on a daily basis.

-Oyster.com uses Amazon SQS to process and store images for their website.
-SQS helps communicate the photos that need to be process and the status of the jobs.
+Oyster.com uses Amazon SQS to process and store images for its website.
+SQS helps communicate the photos that need to be processed and the status of the jobs.

 Amazon SQS helps companies send an unlimited number of messages around the world.
 These messages can be up to 256 KB in size.
 Sending and receiving messages can be done at the same time.
 These messages can be secured by using the keys generated by AWS KMS.

-If you still have any more queries, feel free to ask on our Amazon SQS Community Page!
+If you still have any more queries, feel free to ask on our Community!